-Industrial truck and internal combustion equipment; operation; construction of docks
+Industrial truck and internal combustion equipment; operation; construction of docks; longshore and waterfront operations

 Section 18G.
 Every industrial truck (lift truck or jitney) and tractor, except those guided or controlled by a walking operator shall be equipped with a clearly audible horn or other warning device.